eclab/edisyn/README.md

 ### Installation and Running on Linux

-I'm told that Edisyn works fine if you have installed at least Java 8.
+I'm told that Edisyn works if you have installed at least Java 8.
 After this:

 1. Download [Edisyn's jar file](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar).
 2. You'll need to figure out how to make it so that double-clicking on the jar file launches it in java.
 In Ubuntu, here's what you do: right-click on the jar file icon and choose "Properties".
 Then select the "Open With" tab, and select your Java VM (for example "Open JDK Java 8 Runtime").
 The press "Set as Default".
 This makes the Java VM the default application to launch jar files.
 3. Thereafter you should be able to just double-click on the file to launch Edisyn.

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

+#### Dealing with High-Resolution Displays in Linux

+Java doesn't work properly with high-resolution displays, even recent default versions (like JDK 11).
+On Edisyn, some widgets are properly sized and others are teeny tiny.
+While I'm trying to figure out how to work around this, the best you can do is scale the interface, though some widgets will be too large.
+On GNOME machines (such as Ubuntu) you could first set the GTK_SCALE parameter, such as:

+    GTK_SCALE=2 ; java edisyn.jar

+... or you could run java with internal scaling, such as:

+    java -Dsun.java2d.uiScale=2.0 edisyn.jar

 #### Problems with Jack